Site Searches, Indexes, and Site Maps

 Site Searches

-A good site search enables a person to bypass the extraneous structure and content of a site and go directly to the desired content.
+A good site search enables users to find and go directly to their desired content.
 The site search feature itself should be easy to find and simple to operate.
-An advanced search form could be provided as an extra feature, but it should not be the default option.
+An advanced or complex search form could be provided as an extra feature, but it should not be the default option.
+The search form should be readily distinguishable on the page, and differentiated from other forms by having a clearly labeled search text box and/or button.

-The site search feature does not necessarily have to appear on every page, but at the very least it should appear on the home page, without forcing users to click on a link to a search page.
-In many cases it makes sense to provide direct access to the search feature on internal pages as well.
+The site search feature is often most usable if it appears on every page in a consistent location, without forcing users to click on a link to a search page.
 The search feature should have a character width of about 25 to 35 characters, so that users can type and edit their queries without too much difficulty.

 Site Maps or Indexes